maxcroy1/ruby-project-alt-guidelines-nyc01-seng-ft-060120/appDescription.md

 1) Clean up user input! || DONE!
     - Be able to handle capitalization etc.

-2) Have some fun method
+2) Have some fun method || DONE!
     - Randomly select classmate
     - Choose a random song for them to sing

-3) Be able to type out what you're looking for when presented with favorites
+3) Be able to type out what you're looking for when presented with favorites || DONE!

 4) Queue
     - Add a song to the queue